abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-09-Entity-Linking-on-Wikidata-BLINK.md

 Crossencoder is trained to maximize the similarity between mention-entity pairs linked in the training data and minimize the similarity between other entities (among `top-k`) that were retrieved for the same mention by biencoder.
 This is done by using a contrastive loss function.

 ### Nearest Neighbor Index

-Candidate enocdings can be pre-computed and stored in a nearest neighbor index such as [FAISS](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/).
+Candidate encodings can be pre-computed and stored in a nearest neighbor index such as [FAISS](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/).
 Unlike, many other entity linking frameworks, BLINK can update candidate encodings periodically and re-index them.
 This does not require re-training the biencoder and cross-encoder.

 [blink-link]: https://github.com/facebookresearch/BLINK
 [el-image]: /assets/entity-linking/640px-Entity_Linking_-_Short_Example.png